Georgije Nikolajević: Teacher

 He graduated from the seminary in 1828.
 After graduating from the seminary, he worked for a year as a teacher in Irig.
 Then, in the fall of 1829, he went to Pest and enrolled in philosophy studies, but stayed there for a short time because he responded to Metropolitan Stefan's invitation to be a teacher in Dubrovnik.

-He came to Dubrovnik on 22 December 1829, and immediately began preparations for the opening of a Serbian school, which opened on New Year's Eve in 1830.
+He came to Dubrovnik on 22 December 1829, and opened a Serbian school on New Year's Eve in 1830.
 A month later, the Austro-Hungarian authorities closed the school under the pretext that Nikolajević, as a priest, could not hold the school.
 When it was proven that he was not a priest, he was allowed to hold classes at home, but that permit was soon revoked.

-He tried to found a school in Dubrovnik for 3 years, but he did not succeed.
-He later married Katarina (Ekaterina), the daughter of the Kotor merchant Marko Berberović and Marija Zloković.
-They were married on 16 April 1833, in Kotor.

-As Priest and Author
+As priest and author

 On 6 May 1833, the Dalmatian bishop Josif Rajačić ordained him to the rank of deacon, and on 11 May to the rank of priest.
 On 1 June, Bishop Josif Rajačić issued him a sinjelija for the parish priest of Dubrovnik, and he was confirmed by the government on 16 October.
 Nikolajević became the first Serbian priest in Dubrovnik in 1833.
 As a priest, he opened a Serbian school near the church, which was called "catechism."
-This school operated until 1848 when a public Serbian school was opened.
+This school operated until 1848, when a public Serbian school was opened.
 The Austro-Hungarian government recognized the school, and the municipality brought another priest, who was a chaplain and teacher.
 On 8 January 1836, the Bishop of Dalmatia, Pantelejmon Živković, awarded him a red belt for his zeal in the field of education and as an exemplary priest.